 Direct bookings, properly handled, typically come with a much lower CPA, even when you account for marketing costs.
 Growing your direct bookings means growing your revenue.
 There are a large variety of tactics that can improve your Book Direct Strategy.

-6. Do they offer other services to drive bookings, such a digital marketing, and design?
+6. Do they offer other services to drive bookings, such as digital marketing and design?

-A great marketing team should be able to help you drive direct bookings through Metasearch channels, create a mix of digital channels that are successful for your hotel and gain you huge brand awareness through paid campaigns on Google and other platforms.
+A great marketing team should be able to help you drive direct bookings through Metasearch channels, create a mix of successful digital channels for your hotel and gain you huge brand awareness through paid campaigns on Google and other platforms.

 7. Do they have an expert understanding of what drives conversions?

 Your booking engine should be constantly improving.
 They should always be:

 1. Finding out where and why users aren’t booking

 8. Are they constantly innovating and preparing for future developments?
 How can you tell?